affiq23/schoolProjects/README.md

 # AStarPathfinding

-A Star Pathfinding algorithm with interactive GUI
+A-Star Pathfinding algorithm with interactive GUI

 The GUI has a Map Generator button that randomly assigns each block an empty or full space.